- slide 1 of 3

 Many classrooms do this basic bean plant experiment to examine the stages of the growth of a plant.
 Create three foam cups as described above.
 Place one in a very sunny area, one in a partially sunny area, and one in a dark area (such as the inside of a drawer or closet).
 Each day, compare the growth of the three plants.
 If possible, measure the plants daily and create a chart showing their respective growths.
 This experiment can help your students see the impact of sunlight on the growth of bean plants.

-Although the above experiment is a fun way of growing bean plants for science, the answer is obvious to anyone who understands how plants grow.
 Because plants use sunlight to go through photosynthesis, a plant needs adequate sun in order to grow well.
-However, there are several different types of bean plant experiments that can help you explore bean plant growth in more depth:
+However, there are several different types of bean plant experiments that can help you explore their growth in more depth:

 Looking for even more experiments?
 Try this lima bean plant experiment for preschool and leave your own ideas in the comments!

 Plant Experiments in Elementary Science Class: Growing Bean Plants

 Looking for some winning science fair projects?
 The science fair project ideas in this series are the perfect place to start.